Dataprofessional2/Customer_Churn_Project_DA/README.md

 - Churn: indicates whether the customer left the service (Yes/No) and more

 This dataset allows us to analyze customer behavior, identify patterns related to churn, and build predictive models to support customer retention strategies.

+## Business Objective

+The primary objective of this project is to predict whether a customer is likely to churn based on features such as demographic information, service usage, contract type, and billing behavior.
+By identifying patterns and relationships within the data, we aim to help businesses detect high-risk customers early and implement effective retention strategies to reduce customer loss and improve overall customer satisfaction.